orstavik/JoiComponents/book/chapter7_style/styleCallback/HowTo3_CssVariables.md

 ```

+Problem is the external covariance of the CSS property, that the user on the outside gets the tasak and worry
+about ensuring that CSS properties fit together.
+This is bad.
+We want the developer of the web component
+to encapsulate this logic inside the web component.

+An example of such encapsulation is an imagined external property `color-mode`.
-To fix this, we would like one external property `color-mode` that would be translated into a set
+`color-mode` would be translated into a set of CSS properties that are coherent in the real-world.
-of real-world coherent CSS properties.
 For example,
 * `color-mode: day blue;` => `background-color: lightblue; border-color: darkblue; color: black;`
 * `color-mode: night green;` => `background-color: darkgreen; border-color: lightgreen; color: white;`